Jesse-0x/Jesse-0x.github.io/source/_posts/Experince-with-Blender.md

  （reference: https://www.blender.org/features/)

- <br>	<br>And one of my favorite thing about this softerware is wrote in python.
-It allows people to add plug-in in to the application.
+ <br>	<br>And one of my favorite things about this software is written in python.
+It allows people to add plug-in into the application.

-For example, using a plug-in conver Mincraft map into 3D models (I don't play minecraft so if there is any problems please ignore)
+For example, using a plug-in convert Minecraft map into 3D models (I don't play minecraft so if there is any problems please ignore)

 ![untitled](/images/blender/untitled.png)

 --------

-Eventually, there are also many different 3D modeling softerware
+Eventually, there are also many different 3D modeling software

 E.g.C4D, TinkerCAD, OnShape, SolidWorks(I saw My father using this) and more.
-Compare to these softerware, blender is more easy getting start to use.
-It is also free, open source, and provide plenty of professinal function and units.
+Compared to these software, blender is easier to start using.
+It is also free, open source, and provides plenty of professional functions and units.
 Blender also can make videos, calculate simulation, Animation and more.

 (More picture of my doughnut:doughnut:)